-6.60.1 Applicability to language
+6.59.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 The C standard, in clause 7.26.5.1, requires a conforming implementation to set specific return codes to indicate whether or not a thread activation succeeded.
 Although the vulnerability does not apply to the C language, there could exist an application vulnerability if a program fails to check the return codes and take appropriate action.

-6.60.2 Guidance to language users
+6.59.2 Guidance to language users